Francis Ona: Bougainville ceasefire

 Ona was subsequently ignored in the creation of the Autonomous Bougainville Government.
 At this time Ona agreed with Noah Musingku to establish a funding source for Bougainville that would allow true sovereignty.
 This system was developed as the U-Vistract system, which sought to use the untapped natural resources of Bougainville to finance reconstruction.
 Ona remained isolated in the Panguna region, which BRA controlled for the next 16 years.

-The Bougainville conflict is estimated to have cost between 10,000 and 15,000 lives, mainly due to disease and starvation among the civilian residents.
-A tribal reconciliation process started in 2000 appears to have been successful.
-The PNG government promised in 2001 to hold a referendum on independence within the next ten to fifteen years.
-The referendum was held in 2019, and voters voted overwhelmingly (98.31%) for independence.

-Ona was never captured and refused to participate in the peace process.
-His forces still controlled over a quarter of the island.

 Kingship

 On 17 May 2004, Ona declared himself "King of Bougainville" or Mekamui.
 He was crowned "King Francis Dominic Dateransy Domanaa, head of state of the Royal Kingdom of Me'ekamui".
 "Me'ekamui", meaning "holy" or "Holy Land", is an old tribal name for Bougainville.
 During elections for the Autonomous government in 2005, which he opposed, Ona came out of his safe haven into the public eye for the first time in 16 years.
 He declared that Bougainville was already independent and capable of running its own affairs.

-Perhaps as a result of Ona's continued influence in Bougainville, only 3% of the eligible voters participated in the May 2005 elections of the New Zealand-brokered Autonomous Government.

-His Royal Highness, told the people that the fact that only 3% of the eligible voters on Bougainville voted in the May Autonomous Government elections means that the remaining 97% support his government, and as such, it is the only government they can turn to, to advance their push for development regardless of various differences.

-Members of the Lihir Island Mining Area Landowners Association in New Ireland, as well as other mining projects in Fiji and Solomon Islands, contacted Ona for assistance in dealing with foreign mining concerns.

 Ona died on 24 July 2005 of malaria in his village.